COC Centro Oncológico de Chihuahua

 • Hoarseness

-• Difficulty to swallow.
+• Difficulty swallowing

-• Loss of appetite.
+• Loss of appetite

-• Feeling very tired.
+• Feeling extremely tired

-• Swelling of the face or neck veins.
+• Swelling of the face or neck veins